5 things Google got right in 2019—and 5 it got wrong

 Bad: The Stadia gaming initiative is off to a bumpy start

 Both Apple and Google launched ambitious gaming services in 2019.
 Apple Arcade offers a wealth of high-quality downloadable titles for iPhones, iPads, Apple TV, and Macs at a price—$5 a month—that makes it a no-brainer even for casual gamers.
 And then there’s Google’s Stadia, which aims to stream console-quality games to all sorts of devices.
-It involves a $130 hardware purchase, a $10-per-month fee, and separate pricetags for the limited quantity of premium games available.
+It involves a $130 hardware purchase, a $10-per-month fee, and separate price tags for the limited quantity of premium games available.

 Even some of the people who want to love Stadia are not happy with its current incarnation, and Google’s webpage about the service is awash in footnotes concerning its promised benefits.
 Much of its ambition lies in features the company plans to roll out next year, which means that most of us need feel no rush to get on board.